 INTRODUCTION

 Our planet relies on a delicate balance of energy from the sun and the heat it retains.
 This balance is influenced by the Sun, Earth's characteristics, and the natural greenhouse effect.
 The Sun is the primary energy source for Earth, emitting radiant energy in the form of visible light and ultraviolet radiation.
 This energy reaches Earth in about 8 minutes and 20 seconds.
 Earth, the third planet from the sun, is a rocky planet with a unique atmosphere that allows liquid water to exist on its surface.
 This atmosphere, composed primarily of nitrogen and oxygen, acts as a protective layer, filtering out harmful solar radiation and shielding the planet from the harsh environment of space (National Oceanic and Atmospheric Administration (NOAA), 2021).
 The natural greenhouse effect is crucial to keeping Earth warm enough to sustain life.
 Sunlight reaching Earth consists of shortwave radiation with shorter wavelengths.
 A portion of this radiation is reflected into space by Earth's surface and atmosphere.
 However, some of the shortwave radiation is absorbed by the Earth's surface, causing it to warm.
-In response, the warmed Earth emits longwave radiation with longer wavelengths (NOAA 2021).
+In response, the warmed Earth emits longwave radiation with longer wavelengths (NOAA, 2021).

 Certain gases in Earth's atmosphere, known as greenhouse gases (GHGs), can absorb this longwave radiation emitted by the Earth's surface.
 These GHGs, including water vapor, carbon IV oxide (CO₂), and methane (CH4), trap the heat, preventing it from escaping readily back into space (NASA, 2020).
 This trapping of heat by GHGs is essential for maintaining a comfortable average global temperature, estimated to be around 15 °C without the greenhouse effect, Earth would be a frigid and lifeless planet (Intergovernmental Panel on Climate Change (IPCC), 2021).
 In essence, the natural greenhouse effect acts like a giant insulating blanket around Earth, allowing sunlight to enter and warm the planet while preventing excessive heat loss.
 This delicate balance between incoming solar radiation and outgoing heat is vital for life as we know it.